 Settings Interface CDI-RJ45 WLAN User rights Appropriate user rights (e.g. administrator rights) for TCP/IP and proxy server settings are necessary (for adjusting the IP address, subnet mask etc.).
-Proxy server settings of the Web browser JavaScript JavaScript must be enabled. - c.html in the address line of the Web mplified version of the operating menu ier. version: To enable correct data display, he) of the Web browser under Internet Network connections Only the active network connections to the measuring device should be used.
+Proxy server settings of the Web browser The Web browser setting Use a Proxy Server for Your LAN must be deselected .
+JavaScript JavaScript must be enabled. c.html in the address line of the Web nplified version of the operating menu er.
+When installing a new firmware version: To enable correct data display, clear the temporary memory (cache) of the Web browser under Internet options .
+Network connections Only the active network connections to the measuring device should be used.
 Switch off all other network connections such as WLAN.
 Switch off all other network connections.

-\blacksquare In the event of connection problems: \rightarrow \blacksquare 171
+\blacksquare In the event of connection problems: \rightarrow \blacksquare 161